UrbanAnalyst/docs/src/variables.md

 All three of the statistics described above - travel times, intervals, and numbers of transfers - are measured such that lower values are more desirable.
-All three are then directly multiplied to generate a "*compound travel statistic*".
-Low values of this statistic only arise in locations which have fast travel times, short intervals between services, and few transfers.
+Travel times are then directly multiplied by (a logarithmically-transformed version of) intervals between services to generate a "*compound travel statistic*".
+Low values of this statistic only arise in locations which have fast travel times and short intervals between services.
 Low values may accordingly always be interpreted as indicating overall good transport services.
-In contrast, high values may arise through various combinations of variables, from extremely high values of one single variable, to less extreme combinations of two or three of the variables.
+In contrast, high values may arise through various combinations of variables, from extremely high values of one single variable, to less extreme combinations of the two variables.
 It is thus generally not possible to directly discern reasons for high values of this compound travel statistic.
 Urban Analyst nevertheless provides direct insight into all individual values, as well as all pairwise combinations of values, permitting indirect insight.

 ## Population density